Bachelor of Health Education (Honours) (Two-year Full-time / Three-year Part-time)

 Medium of Instruction

 The medium of instruction is English.
-Chinese / Putonghua will be used as the medium of instruction for some courses as appropriate.
+Chinese will be used as the medium of instruction for course(s) as appropriate.

 Applicants who have successfully completed the relevant Professional Development Programmes offered by the University will be granted credit transfer from the relevant courses in the programme on a case-by-case basis.

-Graduates of the programme will also have the opportunity to do postgraduate study at the University through a variety of Master's programmes.
+Graduates may also wish to pursue further studies in nursing, sports, public health, education, therapy, social work or other related disciplines offered by local universities.
+At EdUHK, they will have the opportunity to do postgraduate study through a variety of Master's programmes.
 The University also offers Doctor of Education programme and PhD programme for doctoral study in the relevant specialties.

 To be eligible for admission, applicants should:

-- be serving teachers in kindergartens, primary, secondary or special schools; or registered social workers; or
+- be registered teachers in kindergartens, primary, secondary or special schools; registered social workers; or registered nurse / enrolled nurse obtained a Higher Diploma; or

-- have obtained a Certificate in Education or Certificate of the Teachers of Children with Special Educational Needs, degree or post-graduate diploma in education, or degree or diploma in social work or equivalent; or
+- have obtained a Certificate in Education, Certificate of the Teachers of Children with Special Educational Needs or equivalent; and

 - be fluent in both written and spoken English.